Location services system (PaaS)

 Base capabilities represent the most common capabilities delivered by location services systems and that are enabled by the base architecture presented above.

-• Mapping and visualization allows users to create as well as interact with 2D maps and 3D scenes.
+- Mapping and visualization allows users to create as well as interact with 2D maps and 3D scenes.
 ArcGIS Online includes rich mapping and visualization capabilities, including data-driven visualization, 3D visualization, as well as basemap styling.
 Learn more about maps and visualization.

-• Reference data layers are web-based layers of data that provide additional visual and analytical context for maps, scenes, and other geospatial workflows.
-ArcGIS Platform allows organizations to publish its own reference data layers as data services, including feature services, vector tile services, and map tile services.
-Existing data layers published and managed by Esri in ArcGIS Living Atlas of the World and ArcGIS Online services such as traffic and demographics may also be consumed through ArcGIS Platform.
+- Reference data layers are web-based layers of data that provide additional visual and analytical context for maps, scenes, and other geospatial workflows.
+ArcGIS Location Platform allows organizations to publish its own reference data layers as data services, including feature services, vector tile services, and map tile services.
+Existing data layers published and managed by Esri in ArcGIS Living Atlas of the World and ArcGIS Online services such as traffic and demographics may also be consumed through ArcGIS Location Platform.
 Please note that premium content requires an ArcGIS account.
 Learn more about products, accounts, and subscriptions.

-• Place search enables searching for places (also known as places of interest, or POIs) near a location or within a bounding box.
-ArcGIS Platform makes available a places service used to search for businesses and geographic locations around the world.
+- Place search enables searching for places (also known as places of interest, or POIs) near a location or within a bounding box.
+ArcGIS Location Platform makes available a places service used to search for businesses and geographic locations around the world.
 Places also contain valuable details (attributes) such as name, category, street address, marketing district, contact information, website, social links, hours of operations, price ratings, and user ratings.
-Learn more about places in ArcGIS Platform.
+Learn more about places in ArcGIS Location Platform.

-• Network analysis helps solve complex network problems (typically on street networks) such as creating an optimized route to visit many destinations, finding the closest facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.
-ArcGIS Platform provides a routing service that supports a number of network analysis operations.
+- Network analysis helps solve complex network problems (typically on street networks) such as creating an optimized route to visit many destinations, finding the closest facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.
+ArcGIS Location Platform provides a routing service that supports a number of network analysis operations.
 The routing service also supports direct requests (synchronous) and job requests (asynchronous).
-ArcGIS Platform also provides support for several APIs and SDKs.
-Learn more about routing in ArcGIS Platform.
+ArcGIS Location Platform also provides support for several APIs and SDKs.
+Learn more about routing in ArcGIS Location Platform.

 Extended capabilities